Every PADI course has very strict and mandatory rules. For the PADI Open Water, these include:

 Before booking a course, it’s best to make sure that a real instructor will be teaching you directly.

-The pool (or an equivalent environment in terms of visibility, depth, calm, no current, and safety) is the first step before diving in the sea.
+The pool dives (or an equivalent environment in terms of visibility, very low depth, calm, no current, and safety) are the first step before diving in the sea.

-The goal is to familiarize yourself with breathing underwater, to be more confindent and to learn many exercises.
+The goal is to familiarize yourself with breathing underwater, to be more confident and to learn many exercises.

 The pool is a must before diving in the sea.
 Many of these exercises learned in the pool will need to be repeated in the sea.

-The course includes four open water dives with your PADI instructor.
+The course includes four open water dives with your PADI instructor, with safety rules :

-Dives must last a minimum of 20 minutes and reach a minimum depth of 5 meters.
+Dives in the sea (after the pool) must be a minimum of 20 minutes and reach a minimum depth of 5 meters.

 During these dives, you will practice the skills learned in the pool and gain comfort underwater.